pm0u/vimulator/README.md

 ### ERD

 This project utilizes mongoDB and does not have any relational data.
 There are validations available in the models directory.

+### Functionality implemented!

+This is (and likely forever will be) a work in progess.
+There is a ton of functionality to implement.

+So far, we have normal mode with the following keys implemented: h,j,k,l,_,$,0,^,f,t,F,T,+,-